alohith/PlateMapConverter/README.md

 Convert long-form and square form plateMaps with multiple fields for various parameters

 ## Version 1 (simple) Pre-Compiled Exectuables
+Top folder where all executables are located is:
 [appDist](appDist/)

 ### ARM-MacOS